 Staff will consider Applicant’s response to the preliminary Review Report prior to issuing the final Review Report.
 The Applicant will be informed of Staff’s recommendations prior to the meeting of the Trustees when the Application is being considered.
 Staff will send the final Review Report and Staff’s recommendations to the contact person identified by the Applicant in the Application.
 For 1st cycle, we anticipate having final Review Reports prepared no later than April 30.
 For 2nd cycle, we anticipate having final Review Reports prepared no later than October 31.

-In the event the Applicant disputes any matter contained in the final Review Report, Applicants must file ten (10) copies of any response(s) to the final Review Report or other information they wish the Trustees to consider not less than forty-eight (48) hours prior to the commencement of the meeting when the Application will be considered.
-If the day in which forty-eight (48) hours prior to the commencement of the meeting falls on a designated Federal holiday, then the applicant must file ten (10) copies of any response(s) to the final Review Report or other information they wish the Trustees to consider on the following business day, not less than twenty-four (24) hours prior to the commencement of the meeting.
+In the event the Applicant disputes any matter contained in the final Review Report, Applicants must file ten (10) copies of any response(s) to the final Review Report or other information they wish the Trustees to consider not less than three business days prior to the commencement of the meeting when the Application will be considered.
+If the day in which three business days prior to the commencement of the meeting falls on a designated Federal holiday, then the applicant must file ten (10) copies of any response(s) to the final Review Report or other information they wish the Trustees to consider on the following business day.

 In addition to the hard copies, Applicants must submit an electronic version of the response.
 If both the hard copy and the electronic version are not received, the responses will not be accepted or considered by the Staff or the Trustees.